Last Updated on 22nd August 2020

 Another huge advantage is that when compared to interest-only mortgages, you’ll have less capital to pay at the end of your mortgage.
 There’s also less overall interest to pay than an interest-only mortgage, as the capital is reduced over the length of the term.
 Ultimately, the interest reduces in line with the repayments on the loan.

 Lenders tend to be negotiable, allowing you to set the amount of interest and repayment on a mortgage.
 For instance, you may be able to set up your mortgage as 80% repayment and 20% interest-only.

 There aren’t any major disadvantages with part and part mortgages but there’s still a lot to consider.

 Although monthly costs are lower, this is because you’re not paying as much towards the interest on the loan.
 This can alleviate financial pressures but will take longer to pay your mortgage off in comparison to a repayment mortgage.

-You’ll more than likely pay more interest with a part and part mortgage when compared to a repayment mortgage.
+In comparison, a repayment mortgage is likely to save you money on interest payments.
 This is because the amount of interest will reduce at a much slower rate with a part and part mortgage.

 You’ll also have an outstanding balance of interest once your mortgage term expires.
 Even if you have a repayment plan or strategy to clear the balance at the end of your mortgage term, it’s still a cost you’ll have to bear in mind.